merijn/haskellFoldIndent/README.rst

 ================

 As of right now, there is no configuration for the plugin.
-By default the plugin will use the shiftwidth value from your vim configuration for indenting new blocks.
-Continuations of previous lines will be indented by half your shiftwidth.
+By default the plugin will use the ``shiftwidth`` value from your vim configuration for indenting new blocks.
+Continuations of previous lines will be indented by half your ``shiftwidth``.

 Features & Examples
 ===================